 The Compensation Committee of the Board of Directors of the Company consists of Messrs.
 Henry B. Tippie (Chairman), Wilton Looney and James B. Williams.
-It held two meetings in person and two telephonic meetings during the fiscal year ended December 31, 2008.
+It held two meetings during the fiscal year ended December 31, 2009.
 The function of the Compensation Committee is to set the base salary and cash based incentive compensation of all of the executive officers of the Company.
 The Compensation Committee also administers the Rollins, Inc. Employee Stock Incentive Plan.
 The Compensation Committee does not have a formal charter, and is not required to have one under the "controlled company" exemption under the NYSE rules, as described in the section titled "Director Independence and NYSE Requirements" below.